Kiritsu/uploadr/README.md

 ```
 dotnet publish -c Release -f netcoreapp3.1 -r [RUNTIME]
 ```
-You can replace [RUNTIME] by either `win-x64` or `linux-x64` depending on the target operating system.
+You can replace [RUNTIME] by either `win-x64`, `linux-x64`, etc. depending on the target operating system.
 See Microsoft documentation for .NET Core runtime if you have troubles.